JovRiver/Senior_Seminar_EMS_Project/README.md

  - Doctor View: A view to allow a doctor to view patient information and add to it, including adding new prescriptions.

-Note: Made some changes to test a few updgrades out and created a legacy branch to hold the original build for comparison.
+Note: Made some changes to test a few upgrades out and created a legacy branch to hold the original build for comparison.